Exercise and Physical Activity for Crohn’s Disease Patients: An Integrative Approach with Ayurveda

 4. Stay Hydrated

-Drink plenty of water before, during, and after exercise to stay hydrated and support digestive health.
-Ayurveda recommends sipping warm water or herbal teas to balance Vata and Pitta doshas.
+Drink plenty of water to stay hydrated, and sip warm water or herbal teas to balance Vata and Pitta doshas (Gupta et al., 2017).

 5. Use Ayurvedic Herbal Remedies